MDF vs Particle Board: Which One Should You Choose?

 Appearance

-MDF has a smooth surface that consists of similarly sized wood grain.
-Particle board’s wood shavings and chips provide an uneven surface.
+MDF board has a smooth surface that consists of similarly sized wood grain.
+The particle board’s wood shavings and chips provide an uneven surface.

 Density

-MDF has a higher density than particle board.
-This is because of the manufacturing process, where the MDF fibres are pressed and glued together firmly.
+MDF board has a higher density than particle board.
+This is because of the manufacturing process, where the MDF board fibers are pressed and glued together firmly.

 Strength

-Due to it’s high density, MDF is also stronger than particle board.
-Particle board is not very strong.
+Due to its high density, MDF board is also stronger than particle board.
+The particle board is not very strong.

 Moisture Resistance

-MDF is more resistant to moisture than particle board.
-Particle board’s loose fibres are good at soaking up moisture.
+MDF board is more resistant to moisture than particle board.
+Particle board’s loose fibers are good at soaking up moisture.

 Lifespan